moose56/moose56.github.io/_posts/2017-07-05-using-highland.js-to-work-with-large-files.md

 Streams in Node.js are really useful for working with large files.
 If you don't use streams to read large files in Node.js you will get errors.

-Here are some example functions that demonstrate Highlands working with big files.
+Here are some example functions that demonstrate Highland working with big files.

 For test data I downloaded a dump of [stackoverflow.com comments](https://archive.org/download/stackexchange/stackoverflow.com-Comments.7z).
 Unzipped this file is just over 14GB.
 I just copied it a couple of times to get multiple files.